How does it work? (A Step-by-Step guide for beginners)

 Remember your store name should be unique otherwise, Shopify will notify you to pick a new one.
 Selecting a name is an essential part, but don’t spend too much time on it.
 Select simple and attractive names.

-For example, I have selected the Delivery Date & Store Pickup for my Shopify app.
-List out few names and find if it isn’t trademarked and has an available .com domain which will help in SEO results.
+For example, I have selected the Order Delivery Date for my Shopify app.
+List out a few names and find if it isn’t trademarked and has an available .com domain which will help in SEO results.
 You just need to simply add keywords related to your business.
 It will recommend a list of names related to your keywords.
 You can easily select your desired business name.
 When you select your domain name make sure it is relevant and simple.

 Step 2: Pick your Theme